|McMaster Analytical X-Ray Diffraction Facility (MAX)|

 Hilary Jenkins, Ph.D., Research Scientist, SCD Specialist

-Victoria Jarvis, soon to be M.Sc., Research Scientist, XRD2 / XRD3 Specialist
+Victoria Jarvis, M.A.Sc., Research Engineer, XRD2 / XRD3 Specialist

 Wenhe Gong, M.Sc., X-ray Analyst, XRD Specialist